flosskosova/foss4g-2023/content/about/about.md

 ---
 title: "About us"
-description: "The Geospatial Conference of 2021"
+description: "About the organizers of the biggest geospatial event in 2021"
 author: "FOSS4G 2021"
 draft: false
 CurrentSection: 'About'